Last Updated on

 Greetings!
-Today we’re picking up where we left off last Monday, and transforming our notes for our online content into well-structured web pages that will grab our readers’ attention and convert them with powerful direct response strategies!
+Today we’re picking up where we left off, and transforming our notes for our online content into well-structured web pages that will grab our readers’ attention and convert them with powerful direct response strategies!

 First, you need to be clear about what you want folks to do once they land on your web page: what steps do you want them to take?
 Buy your product?
 Subscribe to your service?
 While it may seem a painfully obvious point, it’s an easy one to miss: if you want your customers to take a specific action, then you need to tell them exactly what to do!

 This simple and amazingly effective sales technique is premised on that age-old saying: ask, and you shall receive.
 But you have to ask, not merely hope for.
 “Asking for the sale” implies just that: asking your customer, however subtly, to buy what it is you are selling.
 You’ve certainly experienced a sales person handing you a pen while sliding the requisite purchase agreement towards you: that is asking for the sale.
 If you think about it, you can probably recall dozens of times you’ve been asked for the sale.

 But Don’t Ask for Too Much, Too Soon

 A critical caveat to asking for the sale is: don’t ask for all of your sales at once!
 You’ll overwhelm your customer and they’ll switch to “overload” and click off your page!
 This is particularly true of product/service pages, and this is where structure comes in: you need to scale down your offerings and guide the customer through the sale.
 Help your customer make a choice by narrowing their choices!
 If you’ve more than a few different variations on one theme or product, then parse them out according to some organizing principle, such as “top sellers,” or “newest,” or “discount,” something that makes a buying decision more simple and gratifying for your customer!